SLU-biochar/biochar-systems-dev/content/en/case-studies/7-kenya-cookstove.md

   - info : "In this research project, the production and use of biochar in 150 smallholder farming households in three different regions in Kenya was investigated.
 Biochar-producing cookstoves were distributed and fuel use efficiency, emissions and biochar production were quantified.
 Effects on crop yields after application of biochar to soil was studied."
   - info : "Biochar produced in cookstoves can contribute to negative carbon emissions through sequestration of biomass carbon, while also providing clean renewable energy and increasing yields in tropical agriculture."
   - info : "The project is a transdisciplinary collaboration between researchers in Kenya (IITA, ICRAF and CIFOR) and Sweden (KTH, SLU and Lund University)."
-  - info : "The research is funded by the Swedish Research Council, grant No. 2015 03180, and the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning, grants No. 924-2015-1112 and 942-2015-1648."

 ---

 ## **Resources**